Emergence of flat bands and ferromagnetic fluctuations via orbital-selective electron correlations in Mn-based kagome metal: Introduction

-In this work, we study electronic and magnetic properties of Mn-based kagome metal Sc$_3$Mn$_3$Al$_7$Si$_5$ (SMAS).
+In this work, we study the electronic and magnetic properties of Mn-based kagome metal Sc$_3$Mn$_3$Al$_7$Si$_5$ (SMAS).
 This compound crystallizes in a hexagonal structure with a space group $P6_3/mmc$.
-Figures \ref{fig:Fig1}(a) and (b) present the crystal structure of SMAS and the underlying Mn kagome network.
+Figures \ref{fig:Fig1}a, b present the crystal structure of SMAS and the underlying Mn kagome network (Fig.~\ref{fig:Fig1}c showing five Mn $d$-orbitals in the Mn kagome network schematically).
 Previous experimental reports on SMAS reveal a predominant metallic character with no signature of static magnetic order down to 1.8 K. The specific heat capacity measurement shows a large Sommerfeld coefficient, suggesting a vital role of electronic correlations \cite{He2014}.
 The absence of long-range magnetic order at very low temperatures indicates a strong magnetic fluctuation in this system, as further probed by inelastic neutron scattering measurements \cite{Aronson2021}.
 On the other hand, the previously reported magnitude of magnetic moment (0.5 $\mu_{\rm B}$/Mn), compared to the one from Hund's rule applied to the Mn $d^5$ charge state ($S=5/2$), implies an itinerant character of magnetism.